-“Focus is often a matter of deciding what things you’re not going to do.” – John Carmack
+“Focus is often a matter of deciding what things you’re not going to do.” –John Carmack

 Growing up, my Christmas Eves were simple—and wonderful.

-Because my grandfather was a pastor (and still is), every Christmas Eve, we would pile into our family car, drive through the South Dakota snow, and attend Candles and Carols at the church on Melgaard Road.
-Following the service, all the relatives would cram into my grandparent’s small house.
-We would eat.
-We would each open 1-2 presents.
-And make some of the most beautiful memories of my childhood.
+Because my grandfather was a pastor, every Christmas Eve, we would pile into our family car, drive through the South Dakota snow, and attend the little church on Melgaard Road.
+Following the service, all the relatives would cram into my grandparents’ small house.

 Our Christmas was simple and wonderful.
 I wouldn’t change anything about it.
 In fact, I think it was wonderful because it was simple.
 It kept our main thing the main focus of the holiday.

 Church came first.
 Always.
-Everything else came afterwards… and only as there was room for it.
+Everything else came afterwards—and only as there was room for it.
 The less important was secondary and never allowed to press out the most important reason of our season.

 There is a growing debate over how to fix Christmas.
 I’m not sure society is at a tipping point quite yet (retail numbers would seem to indicate otherwise).
 But as holiday displays show up in stores earlier and earlier, as more and more Black Friday sales begin on Thursday, and as consumers sink deeper and deeper into debt, the world is beginning to recognize that our holiday season is broken, expectations have become too high, the perfect Christmas is beginning to appear unattainable, and the less important is beginning to crowd out the most important.